creativogee/nest-cron-manager/README.md

 #### 3. `method`:

-The `nest-cron-manager` will execute methods defined on your `CronJobService` class if you create a `CronConfig` with the jobType is set to `method`, and a valid cronExpression is provided.
+The `nest-cron-manager` will execute methods defined on your `CronJobService` class if you create a `CronConfig` with the jobType set to `method`, and a valid cronExpression provided.
 The `nest-cron-manager` identifies the method to execute by matching the `CronConfig` name with the method name so ensure they match.

 ```sh
 curl -X 'POST' \